Coping with bowel cancer

 Another problem you may have to cope with is feeling very tired and lacking in energy a lot of the time, especially for a while after treatment or if your cancer is advanced.
 There is information about fatigue and cancer in the section about coping physically with cancer.

 If you are in a sexual relationship, one or all of these changes may affect your sex life.
 There is information about how bowel cancer can affect your sex life in this section.
-There is general information about sex and cancer in the coping with cancer section.
+We have general information about sex and cancer in the coping with cancer section.

 As well as coping with the fear and anxiety that a diagnosis of bowel cancer brings, you may also have to work out how to manage practically.
 There may be money matters to sort out.
 You may need information about financial support, such as benefits, sick pay and grants.